explosion-mental/sacf/README.md

 scaf - simple auto cpu frequencer
 =================================
-sacf it's a daemon that monitors the cpu usage, system load and the temperature over 5 seconds, by default, and simply tweak governors and decides whether to use turbo boost or not.
+sacf it's a simple program that monitors the cpu usage, system load and the temperature over 5 seconds, by default, and simply tweaks the governors and turbo boost only when it needs to.

 Usage
 -----
-With no arguments it runs as a daemon.
-It needs root access.
+Invoke with no arguments sacf will start to run and do simple changes.
+For more detail information read the man page.

-    sacf [-ltTv] [-g governor]
+    sacf [-bltTv] [-g governor]

 Installation